Diffusive limit approximation of pure-jump optimal stochastic control problems: Diffusive approximation

 Note that the scaling by $1/\lambda_{\epsilon}$ means that (up to a constant factor $T-t$) we consider the gain by average unit of actions on the system.
 Indeed $\E[N_{T}-N_{t}]=\lambda_{\epsilon}(T-t)$ and the control applies only at jump times of $N$.
 Note that we omit the dependence of $N$ on $\epsilon$, for ease of notations. \vs2

-We shall see that the above, together with the associated optimal policy, can be approximated by considering its diffusive limit as $\epsilon\to 0$.
-The coefficients of the associated Brownian SDE are given by:
+We shall see that $V_\epsilon$, together with the associated optimal policy, can be approximated by considering its diffusive limit as $\epsilon\to 0$.
+The coefficients of the associated Brownian diffusion SDE are given by: